 - Legal framework

-- Examples of avenues to access under EU legislation on refugees and asylum
+- Examples of access pathways under EU law

 - Information on labour market access and social rights in Germany

-- Benefits must be granted which provide an adequate standard of living for applicants, guarantee their subsistence and protect their physical and mental health (Article 17 (2))
+- Benefits for an adequate standard of living ensuring livelihood and protection of physical and mental health (Article 17 (2)) are to be provided.

 Information on labour market access and social rights in Germany

-The Federal Ministry of Health’s website offers information on health care for asylum seekers in various languages.
+On the website of the Federal Ministry of Health you can find information on health care for asylum seekers in multiple languages.

-Recognised refugees and beneficiaries of subsidiary protection have access to health insurance under the same conditions as German nationals.
-More information on this can also be found on the Federal Ministry of Health’s website.
+Persons entitled to asylum and persons recognised as entitled to protection have access to health insurance under the same conditions as Germans.
+You can also find out more about this on the page of the Federal Ministry of Health.